-Your employer has agreed to participate in the Scheme to provide its employees with the opportunity to make savings for their retirement in a convenient and tax-efficient manner.
+You are participating in this Scheme in order to make savings for your retirement in a convenient and tax-efficient manner.

 All regular contributions you make (up to certain limits) will receive some degree of income tax relief which is calculated by your employer and deducted at source through your salary, so you do not have to worry about claiming it back from the Revenue.